-SHARPP’s Community Educators (CEs) help spread the word about interpersonal violence (IPV) prevention at UNH.
-CEs support the SHARPP prevention education and outreach team through tabling, staffing events, facilitating educational programming for students, and running interactive activities for the UNH community.
-CEs focus on educating their peers on the topics of consent, healthy relationships, rape culture, bystander intervention, IPV, and more!
+The SHARPP Center’s Community Educators (CEs) help spread the word about interpersonal violence (IPV) prevention at UNH.
+CEs support the SHARPP Center prevention education and engagement team through tabling, staffing events, and facilitating interactive programs and activities for the UNH community.
+CEs focus on educating their peers on the topics of consent, healthy relationships, rape culture, bystander intervention, and more!

 Who is eligible to be a Community Educator?